jiawei397/deno-oak-nest/README.md

-The `Body` decorator is using [deno_class_validator](https://deno.land/x/deno_class_validator@v0.0.1) for validator, which is forked from `class-validator` which is using in nodejs, if it fails, then will throw an `400` Error.
+The `Body` decorator is using [deno_class_validator](https://deno.land/x/deno_class_validator@v0.0.1) for validator, which is forked from `class-validator` which is using in Node.js, if it fails, then will throw an `400` Error.

 ### Controller use Service